cszmli/Dp-without-Adv/convlab_repo/README.md

 $ python run.py {spec file} {spec name} {mode}
 ```

-#### you need to change the reward model path first in file dqn.py and ppo.py
+#### you need to change the reward model path first in file dqn.py and ppo.py.
+You can reuse the provided reward model to train your model.
+Just change the model path: `reward_path = './your/trained/model/path/2019-09-06T12:04:49.278628-mwoz_gan_vae.py`

 Running DQN + R(vae-gan):
 ```bash